birromer/ros-intervals-docker/README.md

     -e DOCKER_USER_GROUP_NAME=$(id -gn) \
     -e DOCKER_USER_GROUP_ID=$(id -g) \
     -e ROS_IP=127.0.0.1 \
     birromer/ros-noetic:cpu
 }

 ros-connect(){
 docker exec -ti $(docker ps -aq --filter ancestor=birromer/ros-noetic:cpu --filter status=running) bash }

 ros-clean(){
 docker rm $(docker ps -aq --filter ancestor=birromer/ros-noetic:cpu --filter status=exited) }
 ````

 In those lines I set the shared folder as *ros/*, which is where I have my catkin workspace, simulator stuff, etc. I also mount another folder inside it for my use, but I imagine you'll need to set it up differently.

 After sourcing the your new shell configuration all you gotta do is run `ros-start` and a tmux session will start.
 In case of doubt the command key has been remapped to C-a and the ? still works for help.

-In this